rschristopher/rschristopher.github.io/src/saving/index.md

-# Custody
+# Saving

-Unlike physical custody of assets, custody of Bitcoin means storing information, a key or seed phrase, and to store it in such a way that no one else would ever be able to know it.
+Unlike physical custody of assets, saving in Bitcoin means storing information, a key or seed phrase, and to store it in such a way that no one else would ever be able to know it.